Alicia Munnell: Boston College

-After resigning from the Council of Economic Advisers in 1997, Munnell joined the faculty of Boston College as the Peter F. Drucker Professor of Management Sciences at the Carroll School of Management, a position she still holds.
-She founded BC's Center for Retirement Research the following year and has been the center's director since.
-She continues to publish on retirement income policy, including Social Security, employer-sponsored pension plans, and labor force activity among older workers.
+After resigning from the Council of Economic Advisers in 1997, Munnell joined the faculty of Boston College as the Peter F. Drucker Professor of Management Sciences at the Carroll School of Management.
+She founded BC's Center for Retirement Research the following year.

 Munnell was named a Fellow of the American Academy of Arts and Sciences in 1998.
 Alicia Munnell co-founded and became the first president of the National Academy of Social Insurance.
 She was the 2009 recipient of the National Academy of Social Insurance's Robert M. Ball Award for Outstanding Achievements in Social Insurance.
-Currently, she is currently a member of the American Academy of Arts and Sciences, Institute of Medicine, and the Pension Research Council at Wharton.
+In 2015, she chaired the U.S. Social Security Advisory Board’s Technical Panel on Assumptions and Methods.
+Currently, she is a member of the American Academy of Arts and Sciences and the National Academy of Medicine.
+She is a member of the board of the National Bureau of Economic Research and the Pension Rights Center.